 Cacio e Pepe is a classic recipe that is also my fall on the recipe when coming home from traveling.
 Earlier in the summer, I decided to toss in some summer squash to mix things up.
 It was really good, and fresh tasting.
 I believe this recipe for Cacio e Pepe with Zucchini is fast tracking to being a new favorite.

-I do need to clarify on new favorite.
+I do need to clarify a new favorite.
 When Lenny saw that I was mixing zucchini in a class Cacio e Pepe recipe, he almost had a coronary.
-I knew he didn’t care of zucchini but it was at this very moment when he head nearly exploded I realized how much he didn’t care for it.
+I knew he didn’t care for zucchini but it was at this very moment when he head nearly exploded I realized how much he didn’t care for it.
 What did I do, I made him a bowl minus the squash.
 Then I went ahead and made a bowl of Cacio e Pepe with Zucchini for myself.

-After making the classic Cacio e Pepe, toss in raw spiralized zucchini noodles.
+After making the classic Cacio e Pepe, just toss in raw spiraled zucchini noodles.
 The pasta is warm enough to heat the zucchini, and the zucchini is thin enough that it doesn’t need to be cooked.
 In fact, if you cook it beforehand, it tends to be watery which breaks down the pasta.
 I like to serve a green salad with a generous squeeze of lemon juice and olive oil alongside.

-Cacio e Pepe with Zucchini
+Recipe: Cacio e Pepe with Zucchini

 ** serves 2

 - 7 ounces egg pasta – I like bucatini but spaghetti works too

 - 1 tablespoon olive oil

 - 1/4 cup pecorino finely grated

 - Bring a large pot of water to a boil.